-REFERENCE: NFPA 1006, 2021, 8.3 SKILL EXAM EVOLUTION: Demonstrate Technician level skills .
+REFERENCE: NFPA 1006, 2021, 8.3

+SKILL EXAM

+EVOLUTION: Demonstrate Technician level skills.
 Working as a member of a 4-6 member team, fulfill assigned team roles, including but not limited to; Rescue Officer, spreader, cutter, reciprocating saw (if needed), and support personnel, and other AHJ protocols.
 Safety Officer must be qualified and provided by AHJ.
-The lead tester will assign team roles (on the exam day).
-The candidates must not know their "assigned" team roles prior to the evolution exam.

 The evolution exam is a team evolution but is graded individually; the whole team is not penalized if one or more members do not fulfill their required tasks.
 Each team member must have the knowledge/skills of each role.

-CONDITION: Given a two-vehicle incident , one vehicle on its roof, one vehicle leaning on its side (roof against other vehicle), wearing full PPE, rescue/hose dummy, 5-8 member team, stabilization tools and equipment, extinguisher/safety line, AHJ approved.
-Given two scenario options - see Appendix A. SCENARIO A: Given a two-vehicle incident requiring extrication or disentanglement of victim.
+CONDITION: Given a two-vehicle incident, one vehicle on its roof, one vehicle leaning on its side (roof against other vehicle), wearing full PPE, rescue/hose dummy, 5-8 member team, stabilization tools and equipment, extinguisher/safety line, AHJ approved.
+Given two scenario options - see victim.
 Utilize available resources (engine with extrication tools).
 Extricate patient from vehicle on its roof.

+Appendix A.

-SCENARIO B: Given a two-vehicle incident requiring extrication or disentanglement of victim.
+SCENARIO A: Given a two-vehicle incident requiring extrication or disentanglement of victim.
 Utilize available resources (engine with extrication tools).
 Extricate patient from vehicle on its side.

+SCENARIO B: Given a two-vehicle incident requiring extrication or disentanglement of

-COMPETENCE: Wear appropriate PPE Perform an incident size-up.
-Create Incident Action Plan (IAP) Verbalize safety procedures and emergency evacuation signals Identify the number of victims Identify and request additional resources as needed Identify fire and explosive hazards and manage ignition potentials Identify need for extinguishing devices and fire control strategies Select, operate, and monitor stabilization devices Manage potential harmful energy sources and SRS systems Determine and create egress opening for rescue using technician level techniques Disentangle and remove victim from vehicle using technician level techniques Report to supervisor/incident commander when tasks are complete and function within the incident management system as assigned Maintain incident stability and scene safety Terminate incident TIME: 20 minutes
+- Perform an incident size-up.
+Create Incident Action Plan (IAP) Verbalize safety procedures and emergency evacuation signals - Identify the number of victims - Identify and request additional resources as needed - Identify fire and explosive hazards and manage ignition potentials - Identify need for extinguishing devices and fire control strategies - Select, operate, and monitor stabilization devices - Manage potential harmful energy sources and SRS systems - Determine and create egress opening for rescue using technician level techniques - Disentangle and remove victim from vehicle using technician level techniques - Report to supervisor/incident commander when tasks are complete and function within the incident management system as assigned - Maintain incident stability and scene safety - Terminate incident